-Failure to achieve the required minimum standard of work while on academic probation results in suspension from the college for the following regular semester.
-A student who has been suspended from the college for poor scholarship and who re-enters after the expiration of the semester of suspension, re-enters on academic probation.
+Failure to achieve the required minimum standard of work while on academic probation results in suspension from the College for the following regular semester.
+A student who has been suspended from the College for poor scholarship and who re-enters after the expiration of the semester of suspension, re-enters on academic probation.

-Appeals for admission while on suspension should be directed to the Office of the Vice President of Instruction with specific written requests sent to Dean of Student Success.
+Appeals for admission while on suspension should be directed to the Dean of Student Success.